Choosing a new menu item

 Schools

-A little planning will go a long way to ensure you select the most appropriate, popular and cost-effective items for your food service menu.
+A little planning will go a long way to ensure you select nutritious, popular and cost-effective items for your food service menu.

 Use the steps below to make the most of new items.